oortcloud/node-ddp-client/README.markdown

 /*
  * If you need to do something specific on close or errors.
- * You can also disable auto_reconnect and
+ * You can also disable autoReconnect and
  * call ddpclient.connect() when you are ready to re-connect.
 */
 ddpclient.on('socket-close', function(code, message) {